-Going on holiday on your own can be daunting.
+Going on a cruise as a solo traveller can be daunting.
 How will you meet people?
 Will there be anyone else on their own to buddy up with over dinner or will you spend your meals in the company of a well-thumbed book?
 (Not that there's anything wrong with a quiet lunchtime spent reading, if that's what you're after!).

-Well it’s time to stop asking questions and book a cruise designed with single travellers in mind.
+Well, it’s time to stop asking questions and book a cruise designed with single travellers in mind.

-Pick the right cruise line – and that means one with plenty of single cabins so you can be sure there will be other people travelling alone - and you’ll have the best holiday ever.
+Pick the right cruise line – one with plenty of single cabins so you can be sure there will be other people travelling alone - and you’ll have the best holiday ever.

-A cruise holiday holds many attractions, whether you're a solo traveller, part of a couple or going in a group.
+In general, a cruise holiday holds many attractions, whether you're a solo traveller, part of a couple or going in a group.
 You’ll sail in comfort and style while being looked after by a hard-working and professional crew.
 Each morning you’ll wake in a new destination without the hassle of repacking suitcases or hanging around at airports.

 Importantly for singletons, it is an easy way to meet people, either on group tours ashore, over a colourful cocktail in the bar or while lingering over delicious lunches and dinners.